fetchai/fetchd/docs/docs/state-sync.md

 snapshot-keep-recent = 2
 ```

-Here `snapshot-interval` must be set to a number of blocks between each snapshot creation and it depends on your node prunning settings.
+Here `snapshot-interval` must be set to a number of blocks between each snapshot creation and it must be a multiple of your node prunning settings (default is 100, so valid values are 100, 1000, 700...).
 The number of snapshots to keep can be set with `snapshot-keep-recent`.